juhasev/sample-ninja-help/rewards-virtual-incentives.md

 > **NOTE** It is a requirement that the program names begin with an SN_ prefix.
 This allows you to have separate reporting for SampleNinja Virtual Incentives programs and your existing programs.

+#### Testing
+You can test the redemptions using the "Sandbox" or "Production" account.
+This should be done in the staging environment.

+> Do not use the sandbox account in production to prevent accidentally offering "fake" rewards to your panelists.

 #### IP Whitelisting

 Virtual Incentives require that all connecting servers are IP whitelisted.
 If you encounter random errors, ensure your account (under the WHITELIST -tab in VI UI) includes the following SN IP addresses.